Videos to teach statistics, in Spanish and English

 Fraction and Decimal Equality – This video gives an example of finding the equivalent decimal for a fraction.
 It ends asking the students to solve several practice problems.
 Note that some of these are repeating decimals like .333.
 This video provides a good “jumping off” point to discussing repeating and terminating decimals.

 Explaining distributions and variability, with bananas and angry villagers -How can knowledge of distributions save you from angry, spear-wielding villagers?
 Watch this video from the AzTech Games series to find out.

 SPANISH: Explicando distribuciones y variabilidad, con plátanos y aldeanos enojados

 Social Studies Standards (Using Math)

-How To Solve Timeline Problems With B.C.E. – how to solve the timeline problem in AzTech
+How To Solve Timeline Problems With B.C.E. – Example of how to solve a timeline problem, from AzTech: Meet the Maya